-The MCO may enter into a subcontract agreement to fulfill the requirements of this contract subject to the Department review and approval.
-The Department reserves the right to review all subcontracts and/or any significant modifications to previously approved subcontracts.
-The MCO is required to submit utilization review and claims processing subcontracts 90 days prior to the effective date of the subcontract for the Department review and approval.
+The Department reserves the right to review all Subcontracts and/or any significant modifications to previously approved Subcontracts.
+The MCO is required to submit utilization review and claims processing subcontracts 90 days prior to the effective date of the Subcontract for the Department review and approval.